Tackling the $190 billion physical therapy market, Sword Health raises $8 million from Khosla Ventures

 The U.S. healthcare system spends roughly $190 billion every year on physical therapies prescribed to treat muscular and skeletal disorders, and Sword Health has raised $8 million in a new round of financing to slash those costs.

-The New York-based company was founded in Europe four years ago and recently relocated to the U.S. where spending on musculoskeletal disorders has skyrocketed to become the second most costly ailment in America, the company said.
+The New York-based company was founded in Europe four years ago and recently relocated to the U.S., where spending on musculoskeletal disorders has skyrocketed to become the second most costly ailment in America, the company said.

 Sword Health focuses on five key pathologies — lower back pain, shoulder pain, neck pain and physical therapy in the wake of knee and hip replacement surgeries.

-“Lower back pain is the most important one in terms of chronic pain, then knee and shoulder pain” says Sword Health founder and chief executive Virgilio Bento.
+“Lower back pain is the most important one in terms of chronic pain, then knee and shoulder pain,” says Sword Health founder and chief executive Virgilio Bento.

 Khosla Ventures led the round with undisclosed angel investors.
 It’s the first funding for Sword since it raised a $4.6 million seed round last April.